SacredAntwon/Mark-0-Macropad/README.md

 ## Uploading Firmware

+_Before you begin:_ If the macropad begins to run once it is connected to your computer, this means that device already has code in it that allows it to launch once connected to a system.
+In order to make modifications, `main.py` has to be renamed to `main-1.py`.
+Follow the `TIPS FOR EDITING` step in the `Uploading Code` category to do this.

+_Step 1:_ Download the repository from GitHub.
+This is done by clicking the green button labeled `< > Code` on the top of the Mark-0 repository.
+On the drop down menu, select `Download ZIP` and a compressed folder will be installed on to your computer.
+Unzip this folder and the folder should be named `Mark-0-Macropad-main`.

-_Step 1:_ With the device disconnected from the computer, hold the button labeled `boot` or `b` located on the bottom of the microcontroller which is below the macropad.
+_Step 2:_ With the device disconnected from the computer, hold the button labeled `boot` or `b` located on the bottom of the microcontroller which is below the macropad.

-_Step 2:_ While holding the boot button on the device, plug it into the computer and let go of the boot button.
+_Step 3:_ While holding the boot button on the device, plug it into the computer and let go of the boot button.

-_Step 3:_ A new directory should now appear for the device.
+_Step 4:_ A new directory should now appear connected to your computer labled `RPI-RP2` for the macropad.
+There should be two files named `INDEX.HTM` and `INFO_UF2.TXT` and we will just leave them there.

-_Step 4:_ Drag the file named `firmware.uf2`, which is located in the `Firmware` folder in this repo, into the device directory and the device should then automatically reboot.
+_Step 5:_ Drag the file named `firmware.uf2`, which is located in the `Mark-0-Macropad-main/Firmware` folder , into the macropad directory and the macropad should then automatically reboot.

 ## Uploading Code